 Dehydration results from

 Decreased fluid intake is common during mild illnesses such as pharyngitis Sore Throat Sore throat is pain in the posterior pharynx that occurs with or without swallowing.
 Pain can be severe; many patients refuse oral intake.
 Sore throat results from infection; the most common... read more or during serious illnesses of any kind.
 Decreased fluid intake is particularly problematic when the child is vomiting or when fever, tachypnea, or both increase insensible losses.
-It may also be a sign of neglect Neglect Child maltreatment is behavior toward a child that is outside the norms of conduct and entails substantial risk of causing physical or emotional harm.
-Four types of maltreatment are generally... read more .
+It may also be a sign of neglect Neglect Child maltreatment includes all types of abuse and neglect of a child under the age of 18 by a parent, caregiver, or another person in a custodial role (eg, clergy, coach, teacher) that results... read more .

 All types of lost fluid contain electrolytes in varying concentrations, so fluid loss is always accompanied by some degree of electrolyte loss.
-The exact amount and type of electrolyte loss varies depending on the cause (eg, significant amounts of bicarbonate may be lost with diarrhea but not with vomiting).
+The exact amount and type of electrolyte loss varies depending on the cause.
+For example, significant amounts of bicarbonate may be lost with diarrhea, predisposing to metabolic acidosis Metabolic Acidosis Metabolic acidosis is primary reduction in bicarbonate (HCO3−), typically with compensatory reduction in carbon dioxide partial pressure (Pco2); pH may be markedly low or slightly... read more ; however, with vomiting, hydrogen ions are lost, predisposing to metabolic alkalosis Metabolic Alkalosis Metabolic alkalosis is primary increase in bicarbonate (HCO3−) with or without compensatory increase in carbon dioxide partial pressure (Pco2); pH may be high or nearly normal.
+Common... read more .
 However, fluid lost always contains a lower concentration of sodium than the plasma.
-Thus, in the absence of any fluid replacement, serum sodium rises (hypernatremia).
+Thus, in the absence of any fluid replacement, the serum sodium usually rises (hypernatremia).

 Hypernatremia Hypernatremia Hypernatremia is a serum sodium concentration > 145 mEq/L (> 145 mmol/L).
 It implies a deficit of total body water relative to total body sodium caused by water intake being less than water... read more causes water to shift from the intracellular and interstitial space into the intravascular space, helping, at least temporarily, to maintain vascular volume.
-With hypotonic fluid replacement (eg, with plain water), serum sodium may normalize but can also decrease (hyponatremia).
-Hyponatremia Hyponatremia Hyponatremia is decrease in serum sodium concentration 136 mEq/L ( 136 mmol/L) caused by an excess of water relative to solute.
-Common causes include diuretic use, diarrhea, heart failure, liver... read more results in some fluid shifting out of the intravascular space into the interstitium at the expense of vascular volume.
+With hypotonic fluid replacement (eg, with plain water), serum sodium may normalize but can also decrease below normal (hyponatremia).
+Hyponatremia Hyponatremia Hyponatremia is decrease in serum sodium concentration < 136 mEq/L (< 136 mmol/L) caused by an excess of water relative to solute.
+Common causes include diuretic use, diarrhea, heart failure... read more results in some fluid shifting out of the intravascular space into the interstitium at the expense of vascular volume.